 মৌরলা মাছ ও নালিতা শাক - কান্তা দিচ্ছে পুণ্যবান খাচ্ছে"

-This is a simplest Bengal village type recipe for a regular Bengali meal.
+This is the simplest Bengal village-type recipe for a regular Bengali meal.
 Many other variations may be there, I made it as pure regional Bengal household likes it, not like a bora or pakora.
 It is recommended to consume jute leaves in Bengali households as a home remedy for constipation.

 Ingredients for Paat pata bhaja recipe